yiffyrusdev/sabry/README.md

 > *Second*.
 If you `@use` something inside of constant-flavored scope, you can only success if sabry *did the build magic before compilation of that macro call*.
 So you still can compile the styles into the artifact and enjoy mixins from other crates, but, in general, you are going to receive some false-positives from editor.
 >
 > Worth of notice: sabry will still include const-flavored styles into the CSS bundle during build time.

+> With *nightly* feature flag if using the relative path like `styly!(const scope "./sctyle.scss")` you'll get false-positive error even if file exists.
+Also you won't get autocompletion and rust-analyzer will complain on `SCOPE_CSS`, `scope::whatever` etc. WIP.

 ### Building with `buildy` and `usey!`